 Stroll the Trails

 There are several wilderness trails around Saginaw for a scenic trek.
 Saginaw Valley River Trail is one of the longest, with over nine miles of nature to explore.
 There are three access points, so don’t feel you have to commit to everything.
-It’s chock full of charming bridges crossing over rivers and creeks along the way.
+It’s chock full of charming bridges crossing rivers and creeks along the way.

 Harger Line Rail Trail is ten miles meandering through majestic farmland.
 Bay-Zil Rail Trail runs parallel to the Saginaw River for over six miles of stunning scenery.
 Cass River Water Trail is an ideal destination for paddling adventures.
 Take a canoe or kayak down the dreamy waters for a refreshing and active adventure.